-November in the city offers a lot more reasons to be thankful than just Thanksgiving turkeys and pumpkin pies.
-Things might be cooling down, but the endless list of amazing fall concerts makes the braving the autumnal cold well worth it.
-Here's our list of our favorite music highlights for the month—from dancing away residual "superstitious" Halloween vibes with Stevie Wonder to partying with up-n-coming synth star Shamir.
+November offers a lot more reasons to be thankful than just Thanksgiving turkeys and the best pies.
+Things might be cooling down, but there are plenty of things to do in the fall—including a handful of must-see shows.
+Check out our list of exciting fall concerts, and you’ll see braving the autumnal cold is well worth it.
+Here's our list of our favorite music highlights for the month—from moshing with extreme metal heads Meshuggah to partying with up-n-coming synth stars Kero Kero Bonito.

 RECOMMENDED: Full guide to the best concerts in NYC

 NYC concerts in November

 Along with their fellow U.K. denizens in the PC Music crew, Kero Kero Bonito exemplify a certain strain of giddy, hyper-digital pop that evokes a Tumblr page coming to life.
 With vocalist Sarah Perry rapping in both Japanese and English, their dizzying upcoming debut LP, Bonito Generation, plays like a cheerful update on Cibo Matto for an era of songs about selfies (like the band’s own “Picture This”).
 Perry brought out props including a stuffed crocodile during Kero Kero Bonito’s U.S. debut at SXSW last year, so while you might want to bring your dancing shoes, also keep those smartphones at the ready.